boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/zendesk-chart.md

     replication_value: column value that data starts from
 ```
 </td>
-        <td>This mode fetches data from the date column mentioned in replication_key from the start date as mentioned in replication_value.
-Once it is scheduled, replication_value is updated automatically from the imported data.</td>
+        <td>This mode fetches data from the date column specified in the replication key starting from the date specified in the replication value.
+Once scheduled, the replication value is updated according to the interval_type and interval_value from the imported data.
+For example, if the interval_type is set to 'year' and the interval_value is set to '1', the first schedule will fetch records from January 1, 2000 to December 31, 2000.
+In the next schedule, it will fetch records from January 1, 2001 to December 31, 2001, and so on.</td>
     </tr>
     <tr>
         <td>FULL_TABLE</td>